geoffleyland/luatrace/README.md

   implemented as a fast function
 + Lua and LuaJIT - if the c_hook has been built then that's used instead of the Lua or LuaJIT hook.
 It's always better to use the C hook.

-  The hook uses the C library's `clock` and should call it closer to actual code execution, so the traces should be more accurate.
+By default the C hook uses the C library's `clock` and should call it closer to actual code execution, so the traces should be more accurate.
+On some plaforms the C hook uses a high-resolution timer:

++ On mach plaforms (ie OS X), the c_hook uses the `mach_absolute_time`
++ On Linux, it uses `clock_gettime`
++ On Windows, it uses `QueryPerformanceCounter`

-  On mach plaforms (ie OS X), the c_hook uses the `mach_absolute_time` high resolution timer for nanosecond resolution (but be careful - although the timing is collected at nanosecond resolution, there are many reasons why profiles are not accurate to within a nanosecond!)
+However, although the timing might be collected at nanosecond resolution, there are many reasons why profiles are not accurate to within a nanosecond!

 The collector outputs traces by calling a recorder's `record` function with a range of arguments: